+SECRETARY-GENERAL'S PEACEBUILDING FUND PBF PROJECT PROGRESS REPORT TEMPLATE

-PBF PROJECT PROGRESS REPORT COUNTRY: KYRGYZSTAN TYPE OF REPORT: SEMI-ANNUAL, ANNUAL OR FINAL ANNUAL DATE OF REPORT: NOVEMBER 14, 2018
+PBF PROJECT PROGRESS REPORT COUNTRY: KYRGYZSTAN

-Project Title: "Women and girls as drivers for peace and prevention of radicalization"

-Project Number from MPTF-O Gateway: UJA 50 MPTF Proj No 00103672

-PBF project modality: If funding is disbursed into a national or regional trust fund:

-IRF Country Trust Fund

-PRF Regional Trust Fund

-Name of Recipient Fund:

-List all direct project recipient organizations (starting with Convening Agency), followed type of

-organization (UN, CSO etc):

-UNFPA, UNDP, UNICEF, UNODC

-List additional implementing partners, Governmental and non-Governmental:

-Department for Ethnic and Religious Policy and Collaboration with Civil Society (Office of the

-President), State Commission on Religious Affairs (SCRA), Ministry of Interior, Muftiyat, Local Self

-Governance (LSG) bodies in selected districts, Foundation for Tolerance International, Mutakalim

-Public Union

-Project commencement date : January 1, 2017

-Project duration in months: Initially 18 months, with non cost extension to 24 months

-.

-Does the project fall under one of the specific PBF priority windows below:

-Gender promotion initiative

-Vouth promotion initiative

-Transition from UN or regional peacekeeping or special political missions

-Cross-border or regional project

-Total PBF approved project budget (by recipient organization):

-UNFPA: \$ 296 582

-UNDP : \$ 303 687

-UNICEF : \$ 198 143

-UNODC : \$ 201 588

-Total: \$ 1 000 000

-The overall approved budget and the release of the second and any subsequent tranche are conditional and subject to PBSO's

-approval and subject to availability of funds in the PBF account

-How many tranches have been received so far: 1

-Report preparation:

-Project report prepared by: Samara Papieva

-Project report approved by: Meder Omurzakov

-Did PBF Secretariat clear the report: Yes
+$\textbf{TYPE OF REPORT: SEMI-ANNUAL, ANNUAL OR FINAL} \ \textbf{FINAL} \ \textbf{FINAL}$

+DATE OF REPORT: March 29, 2019

+Project Title: "Women and girls as drivers for peace and prevention of radicalization" Project Number from MPTF-O Gateway: UJA 50 MPTF Proj No 00103672 PBF project modality: If funding is disbursed into a national or regional trust fund: IRF Country Trust Fund PRF Regional Trust Fund Name of Recipient Fund: List all direct project recipient organizations (starting with Convening Agency), followed type of organization (UN, CSO etc): UNFPA, UNDP, UNICEF, UNODC List additional implementing partners, Governmental and non-Governmental: Department for Ethnic and Religious Policy and Collaboration with Civil Society (Office of the President), State Commission on Religious Affairs (SCRA), Ministry of Interior, Muftiyat, Local Self- Governance (LSG) bodies in selected districts, Foundation for Tolerance International, Mutakalim Public Union, Civic Union for Reform and Results Project commencement date 1 : January 1, 2017 Project duration in months: 2 Initially 18 months, with non cost extension to 24 months 110 Jeet duration in months.
+Initially 10 months, with non-cost extension to 2 i months Does the project fall under one of the specific PBF priority windows below: ☐ Gender promotion initiative ☐ Youth promotion initiative ☐ Transition from UN or regional peacekeeping or special political missions ☐ Cross-border or regional project Total PBF approved project budget (by recipient organization): UNFPA: \$ 296 582 UNDP : \$ 303 687 UNICEF: \$ 198 143 UNODC : \$ 201 588 Total: \$ 1 000 000 The overall approved budget and the release of the second and any subsequent tranche are conditional and subject to PBSO's approval and subject to availability of funds in the PBF account How many tranches have been received so far: 1 Report preparation: Project report prepared by: Samara Papieva Project report approved by: Meder Omurzakov Did PBF Secretariat clear the report: Yes

-&lt;sup>1 Note: commencement date will be the date of first funds transfer.
+1 Note: commencement date will be the date of first funds transfer.

-&lt;sup>2 Maximum project duration for IRF projects is 18 months, for PRF projects - 36 months.
+2 Maximum project duration for IRF projects is 18 months, for PRF projects - 36 months.

-Any comments from PBF Secretariat on the report: Has the project undertaken any evaluation exercises?
-Please specify and attach: Evaluation is in process.
+Any comments from PBF Secretariat on the report:

+Has the project undertaken any evaluation exercises?
+Please specify and attach: Yes.Attached.